A Return and Refund Policy is a policy that describe your business's process, policies and requirements for accepting returns.

 If you don't include that information, your customers might try to return whatever they bought in a condition that makes a resale impossible.
 In that case, you'd obviously have to absorb a loss.

-You need to let your customers know ahead of time if there are any requirements they need to meet before you can process their returns.
+You need to let your customers know ahead of time if there are any requirements they need to meet before you can process their returns, and how to go about initiating the return process.

 This system allows you to ask your customers for information and images of the products they wish to return.
 Once you review the information and pictures, you can choose to either accept or deny the return.
 It also allows you to provide your customers with a shipping label once you've made an authorization.